formosa-crypto/dilithium/proofs/README.md

 # Formalized Security Proof for Dilithium in the ROM

-This developement is part of the suplementary material of the paper
+This developement is part of the supplementary material of the paper

-            Fiat-Shamir with Aborts: Fixing and
-        mechanizing the security proof of Dilithium
+          Fixing and Mechanizing the Security Proof of Fiat-Shamir with Aborts and Dilithium

 ## Contents